MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - The required workload is onboarded, but to a limited extent.
 For instance:
  - A customer with a E3/P1 license has Defender for Endpoint workload enabled but without all the features of an E5/P2 license.
  - Microsoft Defenders for Endpoint customers see the "% of iOS devices not covered by security agents" metric grayed out if there are no onboarded or discovered iOS devices.
-- The respective control in secure score that the metric is based on is invalid for any reason, such as completed or risk accepted.
+- The respective control in Secure score that the metric is based on is invalid for any reason, such as completed or risk accepted.

 Grayed out metrics aren't considered for score calculation.